-This program establishes procedures for emergency evacuation of individuals with physically disabilities from residences, classrooms, and otherwise occupied buildings at Rutgers.
+This program establishes procedures for emergency evacuation of individuals with physical disabilities from residences, classrooms, and otherwise occupied buildings at Rutgers.

 "Buddy System" Option